Last Updated on February 1, 2025

 Inferences about you.
 This may include information about your preferences, characteristics, predispositions, behavior, or other trends that help us identify which products you may be interested in.

-Service providers; our affiliates; and social networks.
+Service providers; our affiliates; analytics and marketing providers; and social networks.

 Applicant or employment information.
 This may include your name, address, resume, work history, education, cover letter, drug screening information, and background check information.